The

 "

 her to months of harassment and locking her out of her office.
-Was
+Was it that

-after wasting four months of valuable time and holding up the real
+after wasting four months of valuable time and holding up the real research

 on sick veterans, she refused to do more work for the DND?
 This answer